-Cacao (Theobroma cacao) is the basis of original, natural chocolate.
-Cacao beans, or rather cacao seeds, are the fruit of the cacao tree.
-Cacao trees grow abundantly in the tropical regions of South and Central America.
-The cacao seeds have been consumed for over 3,000 years by cultures such as the prehistoric Mayans for their wide range of health benefits (1).
+Cacao (Theobroma cacao) is the basis of original, natural chocolate and cacao beans, or rather cacao seeds, are the fruit of the cacao tree.
+Cacao seeds have been consumed for over 3,000 years by cultures such as the prehistoric Mayans for their wide range of health benefits (1, 2).

 1Navitas Organics Cacao Powder